lanluu-hub/ChocAn_Data_Center/README.md

 This project simulates a real-world service management system that allows ChocAn providers and managers to:

-- Validate members
+- Validate member IDs
-- Log services provided
+- Log services and generate billing data
-- View the provider directory
+- Access the provider directory
 - Generate weekly reports for members, providers, and management

-The system uses a **terminal-based interface** and integrates with an **SQLite-backed database** for secure and persistent data storage.
+The system features a modular terminal-based interface and uses an SQLite-backed database for persistent and secure data management.

 ## 👥 Team Whitespace